 In the third case, it is the duty of the court to weigh the evidence and then come to its conclusion.

 What punishment, within the prescribed maximum limit, should be awarded to an accused in a particular case, is a pure question of fact.
-And what punishment is provided in law for that offence would be a question of law.
+And what punishment is provided in law for that offense would be a question of law.

 Mixed Questions of Fact and Law: